What Are The Two Divisions Of Autonomic Nervous System

 Sympathetic Nervous System

 The sympathetic nervous system (SNS) is often described as the body's "fight or flight" system.
-It prepares the body to respond to perceived threats or stressful situations by activating various physiological responses.
-When activated, the SNS increases heart rate, blood pressure, and respiratory rate, providing the body with the energy and oxygen needed to either confront the threat or escape from it.
+Which means it prepares the body to respond to perceived threats or stressful situations by activating various physiological responses.
+When activated, the SNS increases heart rate, blood pressure, and respiratory rate, providing the body with the energy and oxygen needed to either confront the threat or escape from it Turns out it matters..

 The SNS originates in the thoracic and lumbar regions of the spinal cord.
+On top of that, the postganglionic neurons then extend to target organs and glands throughout the body.
 Its preganglionic neurons are relatively short, and they synapse with postganglionic neurons in ganglia located near the spinal cord.
-The postganglionic neurons then extend to target organs and glands throughout the body.
 The primary neurotransmitter used by the SNS is norepinephrine (also known as noradrenaline), which binds to adrenergic receptors on target cells to produce its effects.

 Parasympathetic Nervous System